tramlinehq/store-sweeper/README.md

 $ docker compose up --build
 ```

-Connect on http://localhost:7001 with the API. `/search` and `/healthz` are the endpoints that are available now.
+Connect on http://localhost:8081 with the API. `/search` (with auth middleware), `/tsearch` (without auth middleware) and `/healthz` are the endpoints that are available now.

 ### Deploying